-Narcissistic abuse is common, especially when Covert Narcissists are around.
+Narcissistic abuse is common, especially when Covert or Fragile Narcissists are around.
 Situational abusers to the extreme, most are charming and charismatic people who have spotless reputations as the best people in town.

 That never makes their secret abuse tactics right or excusable in any way, morally speaking.
 Keep in mind, guys and dolls… the division of gender with #ClusterB personality issues is pretty much split down the middle.

 For that reason, suspecting the sweet little old lady neighbor whose kids live in obvious fear of displeasing her is as logical as expecting narcissistic abuse from the man who will give you the shirt off his back while seeking every excuse possible to bill you for it and hide the fact he abuses restaurant wait staff or has road rage.

 Both personalities are covert, meaning they add some level of duplicity and sneakiness factor into hiding their true nature in order to more effectively be able to steer conversation topics, engender sympathy for false victimization (when the Abuser pretends they are the one who is being abused), and get away with more deviant and socially destructive things.

 Many narcissistic abuse victims end up developing a condition called “C-PTSD”.
 It is something that happens to a scapegoat or targeted person when an abuser, a person’s friends, and/or family members shame and blame a victim who has been traumatized.